p-r-a-v-i-n/django-rest-framework/docs/api-guide/parsers.md

 ---

+!!!
+Note
-**Note**: When developing client applications always remember to make sure you're setting the `Content-Type` header when sending data in an HTTP request.
+  When developing client applications always remember to make sure you're setting the `Content-Type` header when sending data in an HTTP request.

 If you don't set the content type, most clients will default to using `'application/x-www-form-urlencoded'`, which may not be what you wanted.